Think about the information that you need and the best way to collect it. Market research will help you to identify your target customers.

 - website: Ashfield Voluntary Action

-If you sell to other businesses, attend local networking events – see the New markets page or Trading overseas visits page for information on how to make contacts.
+If you sell to other businesses, attend local networking events – see the Find new markets page or Importing and exporting page for information on how to make contacts.
 Also join online business networking sites such as LinkedIn and look for groups that serve your sector or local area.
 Make the most of social media sites to raise your profile and connect you with the right type of followers.

 7. Build partnerships with other businesses